Default Prevention and Debt Management

 Estimate your expected starting salary for an entry level position in your career path and project your monthly payments for your level of debt to see if the amount you are trying to borrow is realistic.
 Develop a financial plan for the total cost of obtaining your college degree.
 If you can’t afford your anticipated payments, then think about borrowing a smaller amount.
 Look for other sources of aid, such as scholarships and grants, to help meet expenses.
 You should reevaluate your future income and expenses each time you consider obtaining a student loan.

 Steps for Determining an Affordable Level of Borrowing:

 - You can research your anticipated starting salary at the US Department of Labor, using the US Department of Labor Outlook handbook at http://www.bls.gov/ooh.

 Get an idea of what your interest rate will be in repayment.

-- You can determine the interest rate on your Federal Direct Loans here.
+- Determine the interest rate on your Federal Direct Loans.

 Calculate your maximum manageable debt level.